-Licensing under our solidThinking brand is dependent on performance of our distributors and resellers.
+Licensing of our software is dependent, in part, on performance of our distributors and resellers.

 We have historically licensed our software primarily through our direct sales force.
-Our solidThinking brand is primarily licensed through a network of distributors and resellers.
-If these distributors and resellers are unable to successfully adjust their sales methods to support our annual recurring licensing model, or become unstable, financially insolvent, or otherwise do not perform as we expect, our revenue growth derived from solidThinking could be negatively impacted.
+We have enhanced our units licensing model such that it is able to be licensed through a network of distributors and resellers.
+If these distributors and resellers are unable to successfully adjust their sales methods to support our annual recurring licensing model, or become unstable, financially insolvent, or otherwise do not perform as we expect, our revenue growth derived from the distributor and reseller channels could be negatively impacted.